BijanSeif/OpenSRANE_Documentation/docs/_sources/user/ModelingStepsDiagram.rst.txt

    * **Define Substance/s**:
       The material that fill plant units should be define using :ref:`Substance <Substance>`.
    * **Define Fragilities**:
-      Usign :ref:`Fragility <Fragility>` command, user could define all plant units possible fragilities.
+      Using :ref:`Fragility <Fragility>` command, user could define all plant units possible fragilities.
    * **Define Probits**:
-      To define vulnerability of plant units and also NodesGroup objects, Usign :ref:`Probit <Probit>` command, user could define the required probits.
+      To define vulnerability of plant units and also NodesGroup objects, Using :ref:`Probit <Probit>` command, user could define the required probits.
    * **Define OutFlow models**:
       Materials outflow from damaged plant units should be model using existing models or commands in the :ref:`OutFlowModel <OutFlowModel>` subpackage.
    * **Define Dispersion and spread models**:
       To define the models related to dispersion and spread of outflowed materials, the :ref:`DispersionSpreadModels <DispersionSpreadModels>` subpackage has been provided.
-   * **Define Phisycal effec models**:
+   * **Define Physical effect models**:
       The :ref:`PhysicalEffect <PhysicalEffect>` subpackge is responsible for defining physical effect models and using this subpackage user can define various physical effect models.
    * **Define Connectors**:
       The defined models like outflow models, DispersionSpread models and PhysicalEffect models should properly connect to related plant units.
 But it is not necessary to define them directly.
-Using :ref:`Connectors <Connectors>` subpackage user can connect mentioned models to each other with desired occurence probability.
+Using :ref:`Connectors <Connectors>` subpackage user can connect mentioned models to each other with desired occurrence probability.
    * **Define Safety OBjects**:
-      Safety Objects can be define using commands exist in :ref:`Safet <SafetySPK>` subpackage.
+      Safety Objects can be define using commands exist in :ref:`Safety <SafetySPK>` subpackage.
    * **Define Plant Units**:
       The final part of modeling is defining plant units using :ref:`PlantUnits <PlantUnits>` subpackage.
 Each command in this subpackage is related to a type of Plant unit.
    * **Analysis**: